 - Children under the age of 18 must wear a DOT approved helmet with the chin strap fastened on all-terrain vehicles and motorcycles.

-Oregon State and BLM Rules Regarding OHV Use
+OR State and BLM Rules Regarding OHV Use

 - Operators with a suspended or revoked drivers license may not operate any class ATV